roads19/M365Scripts/EnableInPlaceArchive/ReadMe.txt

+Please run Powershell as Administrator and go to file path which you keep EnableInPlaceArchive.ps1 file.

-When you run the EnableInPlaceArchive.ps1 script, it prompts you to log in to Exchange Online with your M365 Administrator account.
+Once you run the script as typing .\EnableInPlaceArchive.ps1 , it prompts you to log in to Exchange Online with your M365 Administrator account.

 After that, you must specify the mailbox you want to enable the archive feature.